The General Data Protection Regulation – aka GDPR.

 And it’s not without good reason!

-- 1 in 3 B2B marketers expect their lead conversion rates to drop.
+- 1 in 3 B2B marketers were expecting their lead conversion rates to drop.

-- 40% of marketers believe GDPR will significantly disrupt their existing strategy.
+- 40% of marketers believed GDPR would significantly disrupt their existing strategy.

-- More than half (51%) of all marketers anticipate that their mailing lists will get smaller.
+- More than half (51%) of all marketers anticipated that their mailing lists would get smaller.

-But, it’s not like we can ignore the new privacy law either!
+But, it’s not like we could ignore the new privacy law either!

 The consequences for not complying are enough to make any marketer go “weak at the knees”, with fines of up €20 million or 4% of your global turnover – whichever is higher!

-In fact, marketing teams at Honda and FlyBe have recently experienced fines from the UK’s Information Commissioner’s Office (ICO) around their use of email data – and GDPR promises to clamp down even stronger!
+In fact, marketing teams at Honda and FlyBe have experienced fines from the UK’s Information Commissioner’s Office (ICO) around their use of email data – and GDPR promised to clamp down even stronger!

 So, how can your business avoid these hefty fines?

 We’ve updated our own internal processes in order to make our (email) marketing activities GDPR-compliant.
 Based on our own experience, we’re sharing what we have learned to show you how you can use email marketing in this post-GDPR world.